mamunbond07/ztp/README.md

-# ZTP: A Lightweight, Efficient, and Reliable Blockchain Privacy Model for Distibuted Systems
+# ZTP: A Lightweight, Efficient, and Reliable Blockchain Privacy Mechanism for Distibuted Systems
 ZTP is an early prototype, designed with a lightweight decentralized parallel processing protocol fully compatible with MPI and the distributed-storage architecture to provide blockchain-like distributed resilience support while avoiding the conventional TCP/IP stack through the support of MPI for the heavy-workload applications..

 ## ZTP Workflow